Vera User Guide

 Data Transfer Nodes for Vera

 There are nodes dedicated to handling file transfers into Vera, named data.vera.psc.edu.
-Using these nodes will make file transfers more efficient.
+Using these nodes will make file transfers more efficient and prevent disrupting other work on the Vera login nodes.

 Paths for Vera file spaces